Lab Members

 Undergrad Researcher (2022-)

-Lily is from Harpers Ferry, WV, and is currently attending West Virginia University.
-She intends to graduate in 2024 with a Bachelor of Science in Geology.
-Her interests include: geology, environmental science, paleontology, climate change, and mass extinction events.
-Outside of academics she likes hiking, camping, rollerblading, swimming, and spending time with her dog Trooper.
+Forest is from Harpers Ferry, WV, and is currently attending West Virginia University.
+They intend to graduate in 2024 with a Bachelor of Science in Geology.
+Their interests include: geology, environmental science, paleontology, climate change, and mass extinction events.
+Outside of academics they like hiking, camping, rollerblading, swimming, and spending time with their dog Trooper.

 eLIZABETH ‘bETH’ oRNDORFF